-Most novels (and nonfiction books) revolve around and portray human life.
+Most creative fiction writing (and nonfiction books) revolve around and portray human life.
 Typically, people are a big part of people’s lives and the world we live in.

 You know what else makes up your world?
 Animals.
 A lot of them.